shervinea/cheatsheet-translation/ru/cs-221-states-models.md

 **39. Remark: there are several versions of the algorithm, one of which simplifies the problem to only learning the cost of each action a, and the other parametrizes Cost(s,a) to a feature vector of learnable weights.**

-&#10230; Remark: there are several versions of the algorithm, one of which simplifies the problem to only learning the cost of each action a, and the other parametrizes Cost(s,a) to a feature vector of learnable weights.
+&#10230; Примечание: there are several versions of the algorithm, one of which simplifies the problem to only learning the cost of each action a, and the other parametrizes Cost(s,a) to a feature vector of learnable weights.

 <br>